Synthesis and materialization of a reaction-diffusion French flag pattern: Materials and methods

-\paragraph{Generation of the morphogen gradient.} Spatiotemporal (1D) experiments were performed within 50~mm$\times$4~mm$\times$0.2~mm glass capillaries (Vitrocom USA).
+Spatio-temporal experiments were performed within 50~mm$\times$4~mm$\times$0.2~mm glass capillaries (Vitrocom, USA).
 The capillary was loaded using a micropipette and a custom-made PDMS connector.

-The capillary was filled with 45~$\mu$L of the reaction solution without morphogen strand and then a pipette was inserted being in the 'push' position into the PDMS connector.
+\paragraph{Generation of the morphogen gradient.} The capillary was filled with 45~$\mu$L of the reaction solution without morphogen strand and then a pipette was inserted being in the 'push' position into the PDMS connector.
 The other end of the capillary was dipped into the reaction solution containing the morphogen DNA strand.
 15 up-and-down pumps of 12.5~$\mu$L of solution were performed to create the gradient.
 Finally, the pipette was left in the 'pulled' position and the pipette together with the PDMS connector were removed.
-Extended Data Figure \ref{fig:gradFit}a shows two methylene blue dye gradients prepared this way.

 \paragraph{Microscopy.} Once the gradient was formed, the capillary was laid on a $5\times7.5$~cm glass slide.
-5-minutes Araldite epoxy was used both to seal the capillary ends and to glue them to the glass slide.
+5-minutes Araldite epoxy was used, both to seal the capillary ends and to glue them to the glass slide.
 No evaporation at all was observed for 48 h at 45°C. The fluorescence along the capillary was recorded on a Zeiss Axio Observer Z1 fully automated epifluorescence microscope equipped with a CoolLED pE-2 fiber-coupled illuminator, DAPI, GFP, YFP and RFP filter sets, a Marzhauser XY motorized stage, a Tokai Hit thermo plate, and Andor iXon Ultra 897 EMCCD camera, a shutter and a $2.5\times$ objective.
 These instruments were controlled with MicroManager 1.4.
 For optimal thermal conduction, mineral oil was added between the glass slide and the thermoplate on the microscope, and also between the glass slide and the capillary.
 For each capillary, 16 contiguous 3.17$\times$3.17 mm$^2$ ($128\times128$ pixel$^2$) images were recorded automatically every 1 to 10 minutes.
 Multi-color fluorescence microscopy was used to record the concentration of different DNA species over time.
 Images of the beads were acquired in bright field with a 10 or a $40\times$ objective.